ryanheise/audio_service/README.md

 # Migrating to 0.10.0

-`audio_service` 0.10.0 requires a different `AndroidManifest.xml` configuration for headset button clicks to continue to work on Android.
+`audio_service` 0.10.0 requires a different `AndroidManifest.xml` configuration for notification and headset button clicks to continue to work on Android.
 Your previous broadcast receiver declaration should be replaced with the one below:

 ```xml
     <receiver android:name="com.ryanheise.audioservice.MediaButtonReceiver" >